laurencehawker/DEMsimulation/README.md

 These semi-variograms were calculated for 20 floodplain locations around the world.
 More details of the procedure can be found in:

 Hawker, L., Rougier, J., Neal, J., Bates, P., Archer, L., & Yamazaki, D. (2018).
 Implications of Simulating Global Digital Elevation Models for Flood Inundation Studies.
-Water Resources Research.<DOI:10.1029/2018WR023279>
+Water Resources Research, 54.<DOI:10.1029/2018WR023279>

 The spatial error structures used to simulate the DEMs have only been calculated for floodplain locations, and thus should only be applied to floodplain locations.
 A similar procedure can be used for landscapes with steep relief with several papers assessing DEM simulation and slope failure at the bottom of this page.